 Just writing about this recipe is making my mouth water.
 I might just have to make this recipe again pretty soon.
 I love my seafood and spice so this recipe is the perfect combination.
 I mean it’s technically quite a healthy recipe so more than once a week is okay, right?

 You can even take your Ancho Chili Baked Salmon leftovers and make it into a salad!
-I just take my salmon and add spring greens, avocado, parmesan crisps, yellow tomatoes and Tessemae’s Southwest Ranch Dressing for another delicious meal.
+I just take my salmon and add spring greens, avocado, parmesan crisps, yellow tomatoes and ranch dressing for another delicious meal.

 Tools for making Ancho Citrus Baked Salmon:

-- 4 salmon fillets or one large cut into quarters
+- 4 salmon filets , or one large cut into quarters

 - 2 tablespoons lemon juice